NCI-HTAN-Jamborees/1.-Transcription-Program-Gradients/README.md

 - **Phi Le**,
 - **Neel Sanghvi**,
 ## Acknowledgements
-Thank you to the Human Tumor Atlas Network (HTAN), NIH, NCI, and Cancer Genomics Cloud (Seven Bridges) for all support.
+Thank you to the Human Tumor Atlas Network (HTAN), NIH, NCI, ISB-CGC and Cancer Genomics Cloud (Seven Bridges) for all support.